danchitnis/webgl-plot/USAGE.md

 plotter.setLineEnabled(0, true);
 // Verify data range is within [-1, 1] or use transforms plotter.setGlobalTransform([1, 1], [0, 0]);
+// For UnifiedLinePlot, check if plotter was initialized console.log("Plotter type:", plotter.getInternalPlotterType());
 ```

 **Performance issues:**